aortez/inky-soup/README.md

 # Inky Soup

 # Introduction
-Automation for displaying images on the Pimoroni Inky Impression e-ink screen.
+Inky Soup is automation for displaying images on the Pimoroni Inky Impression e-ink screen.
-Inky Soup provides users with a web page that they can use to flash images to their Inky Impression.
+It provides users with a web page that they can use to flash images to their Inky Impression.

 ## Web Page